 The best practices and skills for successful employee onboarding

 Now that you know the basics of onboarding, here comes the important part.
 What are some of the best practices and skills for successful employee onboarding?
+However, employee onboarding checklist also help you keep track of the onboarding process itself.
 Despite what you choose to incorporate in the onboarding itself, here are a few must-haves for your list.

 1. Use an employee onboarding software like Freshteam